Instrumental Variable Estimation for Compositional Treatments

 In the higher-dimensional scenarios we will make us of the sparsity ability of the ZINegBinom distribution.

 The parameters were chosen to generate a suitable dataset that still conveys typical compositional data properties (sparsity, high variance within the composition, similar means to real data) and significant instruments.
-Here, we consider the following generative model based on eq.~\eqref{eq:negbinom}.
+Here, we consider the following generative model based on \cref{eq:negbinom}.
 We fix $Z_{\min} = 0, Z_{\max} = 10, U_{\min} = 0.2, U_{\max} = 3$.
 To ensure a handful of components dominating the composition, we fix the first $8$ entries of $\alpha_0$ to be $[1, 1, 2, 1, 4, 4, 2, 1, 4, 4, 2, 1]$ and randomly sample the remaining ones from $\text{UniformChoice}([1, 2, 2])$.
 For $\alpha$, which mainly controls the instrument strength, we use a deterministic value to guarantee valid instruments:

 We set the dispersion to $\theta=2$ and the zero probability value $\eta = [0, \dots, 0, 0.8, \dots, 0.8]$.
 For the confounding composition $\Omega_C$, we fix the first components to $[0.2, 0.3, 0.2, 0.1]$, to ensure that the most dominating parts of the composition are also more strongly influenced by confounding.
 Then we sample the remaining components of $\Omega_C$ from $\text{UniformChoice}([0.01, 0.05])$ and eventually apply the closure operator $C$ to ensure $\Omega_C$ is a composition.
-For the second stage, we fix ground truth parameters $\beta_0 = 1$, $\beta_{\log} = [-10, -5, -5, -5, 10, 5, 5, 5, 0, \dots, 0]$, which results in $\beta = V^T \beta_{\log}$ and the confounding parameter $c_Y = [10, 10, 5, 15, -5, -5, -5, -5, -5, -5, -5, \allowbreak -5, 0, \dots, 0]$.
+For the second stage, we fix ground truth parameters $\beta_0 = 1$, $\beta_{\log} = [-10, -5, -5, -5, 10, 5, 5, 5, 0, \dots, 0]$, which results in $\beta = V^T \beta_{\log}$ and the confounding parameter $c_Y = [10, 10, 5, 15, -5, -5, -5, -5, -5, -5, -5, -5, 0, \dots, 0]$.

-For a brief overview, we visualize the first five components of the $\ilr(X)$ coordinates versus the observed $Y$ and the true causal effect in Figure~\ref{appfig:negbinom_p30_xy} and show barplots of the generated data in Figure~\ref{appfig:negbinom_p30_barplot}.
+For a brief overview, we visualize the first five components of the $\ilr(X)$ coordinates versus the observed $Y$ and the true causal effect in \cref{appfig:negbinom_p30_xy} and show barplots of the generated data in \cref{appfig:negbinom_p30_barplot}.